 Your source for compassionate care in your time of need

-Caring for a loved one that is struggling to live independently or suffering from a critical illness can be an overwhelming responsibility to face alone.
+Caring for a loved one that is struggling with a life-limiting or terminal illness can be an overwhelming responsibility to face alone.
 That’s why Novant Health Presbyterian Medical Center provides hospice services that specialize in providing advanced care – not only for the patient but also their families.
 We are here when you need specialized care and reassuring compassion.

-For more information on our hospice services, support classes and programs or, if you are interested in giving back and becoming a volunteer, please call:
+For more information on our hospice services, or if you are interested in giving back and becoming a volunteer, please call:

 If you or a loved one has fallen ill and need special care, our hospice specialists can help.
 Improving the quality of a patient’s last days is at the forefront of the services we offer.